Schedule Your 2015 Stenciling Outing!

 If you're looking for a great service outing that is educational, active, outdoors and provides a significant community benefit, consider storm drain stenciling.
 Reservations for stenciling outings and presentations, as well as group cleanups, are now being taken for June-October 2015.
-(Mid-April through May is fully booked.)
+(We are currently booked through July.)

 If you're familliar with the stenciling program and ready to suggest a date for your outing (or your cleanup or presentation), go ahead and check out our Group Stenciling, Cleanup Or Presentation Request Form.
 If not, read on!